WWAV

-WWAV (102.1 MHz) is a commercial FM radio station playing a variety hits radio format.
-Licensed to Santa Rosa Beach, Florida, the station serves the Emerald Coast and Fort Walton Beach area.
-It is owned by JVC Broadcasting and uses the slogan "We Play EVERYTHING."
+WWAV (102.1 MHz) is a commercial radio station playing a variety hits format, Licensed to Santa Rosa Beach, Florida, and serving the Emerald Coast and Fort Walton Beach area.
+It is owned by JVC Broadcasting and uses the slogan "We Play Everything."

 On December 22, 2020, Community Broadcasters, LLC, sold the entire Fort Walton Beach cluster to JVC Broadcasting for almost $2.3 million, which later closed on February 1, 2021.